Blunk-electronic/ET/doc/board.rst

 #.
 Save a module

-	- save with its own name
+	Save with its own name:

 	.. code-block::